jedhelmers/GitHub-README-spellchecker/README.md

 ```pip install beautifulsoup4```
 ```pip install google```

-You might have to run them as SUDO commands.
+You might have to run these as SUDO commands.

+# Google search
+This script uses google so it's currently having issues with high volume searching.
+Google loves restricting that sort of thing.